Topological Inductive Bias fosters Multiple Instance Learning in Data-Scarce Scenarios: Methods

 \section{Methods}

-Our approach treats each bag as a point cloud in a high-dimensional space whose geometrical-topological features should be adequately captured by the model.
-Each instance influences the bag's `shape,' with positive instances notably altering its shape in comparison to the distribution of negative samples.
-We thus need a descriptor that captures the characteristics of a point cloud, while remaining stable to perturbations and invariant under transformations like translations and rotations that are irrelevant for determining the overall shape.
-Persistent homology provides such a suitable descriptor; \citet{sheehy2014persistent} demonstrates that critical topological-geometrical features captured by persistent homology are approximately even under projections or embeddings of the data, making it highly robust.
-The calculation of persistent homology only requires a choice of distance metric.
-While our framework remains agnostic to the specific choice of distance metric, we opted to use the per-pixel Euclidean distance here since it is straightforward to calculate.
-This enables us to transform the point cloud of a bag $X_{b_m}$ into a distance matrix $A^{X_{b_m}}$~(see Figure \ref{fig:diagram}).
-Next, we use the distance matrix $A$ representing the bag's point cloud and calculate its Vietoris-Rips complex, \( \text{VR}(A, \epsilon) \), where points are connected if they lie within a distance \( \epsilon \) of each other, i.e.,
+We consider each bag as a point cloud in a high-dimensional space whose topological features should be adequately captured by the model.
+Each instance influences the bag's ``shape,'' with positive instances notably altering its shape in comparison to the distribution of negative samples.
+We thus need a descriptor that captures the characteristics of a point cloud while remaining \emph{stable} to perturbations and invariant under transformations irrelevant to determining the overall shape, such as translations and rotations.
+Persistent homology provides a suitable descriptor, as \citet{sheehy2014persistent} demonstrates that critical topological-geometrical features captured by persistent homology are approximately preserved even under projections or embeddings of the data, making it highly robust.